shlomi1993/OU-22971-Toolbox/Ray/4_ray_capstone_project/README.md

     --seed 42  # For reproducibility only
 ```

-This command read the two adjacent-month parquet files, validates them, identifies the 20 busiest pickup zones from the reference month, aggregates ticks into 15-minute windows, builds per-zone baselines by `(zone_id, hour_of_day, day_of_week)`, and writes the prepared assets to `output/prepared/`.
+This validates the two adjacent-month parquet files, identifies the 20 busiest pickup zones from the reference month, aggregates ticks into 15-minute windows, builds per-zone baselines by `(zone_id, hour_of_day, day_of_week)`, and writes prepared assets to `output/prepared/`.

 **Results:**